 Ena Nicole Abadjian, Head of Production at Anonymous Content, has a critical piece of advice for a production company growing in size:

-At big production companies like Anonymous Content, you cannot wait for someone to approve every task.
+At big production companies such as Anonymous Content, you cannot wait for someone to approve every task.
 Information must be shared freely.
 But this comes with problems of its own, as information can be lost in translation and cause confusion.

 So, how can you manage the flow of information to maintain smooth production collaboration?